-Owning gives you the flexibility to receive treatment from any provider in any state who agreed to participate with MediCare.
+Works great for the person who wants flexibility to receive treatment from any MD or provider in any state who agreed to accept MediCare's level of payment.

-● Plans are available from private companies after they are approved by the CT Insurance Dept. for sale throughout the state.
+● Plans are submitted by private companies to the CT Insurance Dept. and when approved will be available for sale throughout the state.

-● Providers submit invoices to the MediCare claim administration who pays them MediCare's part then sends it to the Supplement company who pays them most or all of the 20% Medicare did not pay.
+● How they work!
+Providers, following treating a person, submit invoices to the MediCare claim administrator who pays them MediCare's part (80% ).
+The invoice is then sent to the Supplement company who will pay the provider most or all of the 20% Medicare did not pay.

-● Individuals in CT can (normally) apply for a plan or change plans at any time for coverage the 1st of the next month.
+● Individuals in CT can (normally) apply for a plan or change plans at any time.
+Coverage is then effective the 1st of the next month.

-Note: When applying for a plan in CT a review of health history is not required as in some states.
+Note: When applying for a plan in CT there is no review of health history as in some states.

-● More details on Medicare Supplements are on this page.
+● More details on Medicare Supplements and how they work are on this page.

-Private companies develop the benefits and services and then submit the plan to the federal government for approval.
+Private companies develop the benefits and services they plan to offer then submit their proposal to the federal government for approval.

-● Individuals enrolling in a MA receive coverage, as a minimum, for everything original MediCare does plus annual physicals, and usually additional benefits.
+● Individuals enrolling in a MA receive coverage, as a minimum, for everything original MediCare does and usually prescriptions from the company.
+MA plans also offer annual physicals and additional benefits.

 [Listed in order of priority]